-The DO named after the city of the same name is located in the Spanish region of Castilla y León, west of the DO Ribera del Duero.
-It comprises about 2,900 hectares of vineyards in 12 municipalities, mostly on slopes and terraces.
-The continental climate is characterized by hot summers and cold winters.
-A Clairet was already produced here in the Middle Ages and today's good reputation is also based on rosé wines (Rosados), which account for two thirds of production.
-These are made from the red varieties Tinto del País (Tempranillo, at least 60%) and Garnacha Tinta, as well as the white varieties Verdejo, Viura, Palomino and Albillo, and are briefly aged in barrels.
-On the back label they are identified as Cigales Nuevo.
-The red wines are blended from Tinto del País (at least 85%) and Garnacha Tinta and sometimes also with Cabernet Sauvignon.
+The DO area named after the town of the same name is located in the Spanish region of Castilla y León to the west of the DO area of Ribera del Duero.
+It comprises around 2,900 hectares of vineyards in 12 municipalities, mostly on slopes and terraces.
+The continental climate is characterised by hot summers and cold winters.
+Clairet was already being produced here in the Middle Ages.
+Rosé wines (Rosados) account for two thirds of production.
+They are made from the red wine varieties Tinto del País (Tempranillo, at least 60%) and Garnacha Tinta as well as the white wine varieties Verdejo, Viura (Macabeo), Palomino and Albillo and are aged briefly in barrels.
+They are labelled Cigales Nuevo on the back label.
+The red wines are blended from Tinto del País (at least 85%) and Garnacha Tinta, as well as Cabernet Sauvignon in some cases.

 wein.plus is a handy, efficient guide to a quick overview of the colourful world of wines, winegrowers and grape varieties.
 In Wine lexicon, the most comprehensive of its kind in the world, you will find around 26,000 keywords on the subject of grape varieties, wineries, wine-growing regions and much more.